gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 Among the most celebrated:

-**Washi (和紙)** — the general term for traditional Japanese handmade paper, made primarily from three plants:
+**Washi (和紙):** the general term for traditional Japanese handmade paper, made primarily from three plants:
 *kōzo* (楮, mulberry), *mitsumata* (三椏), and *gampi* (雁皮).
-Each produces paper with distinct qualities — kōzo is strong and flexible, gampi is smooth and lustrous.
+Each produces paper with distinct qualities: kōzo is strong and flexible, gampi is smooth and lustrous.

-**Yuzen (友禅)** — not strictly a paper type but a dyeing technique, originally developed for silk kimono fabric in the Edo period by the fan painter Miyazaki Yūzen.
+**Yuzen (友禅):** not strictly a paper type but a dyeing technique, originally developed for silk kimono fabric in the Edo period by the fan painter Miyazaki Yūzen.
-The technique — using rice paste as a resist to create precise, elaborate patterns — was later applied to paper.
+The technique, using rice paste as a resist to create precise, elaborate patterns, was later applied to paper.
 Yuzen paper is used in bookbinding, crafts, and high-end origami.

-**Chiyogami (千代紙)** — *chiyо* means "thousand generations," *gami* is the voiced form of *kami* (paper).
+**Chiyogami (千代紙):** *chiyo* means "thousand generations," *gami* is the voiced form of *kami* (paper).
 Traditional Japanese decorative paper, featuring bold, repetitive patterns derived from kimono fabric designs.
 Originally produced in Kyoto and Edo.
-The patterns — cranes, waves, cherry blossoms, geometric forms — are printed using hand-carved woodblocks.
+The patterns, cranes, waves, cherry blossoms, geometric forms, are printed using hand-carved woodblocks.
 Used in traditional crafts and ceremonial wrapping.

-**Kozo (楮紙)** — pure mulberry paper, prized for strength.
+**Kozo (楮紙):** pure mulberry paper, prized for strength.
 Used in conservation and restoration of artworks worldwide.
 The Library of Congress uses kozo paper to repair ancient documents.

-**Momigami (揉み紙)** — paper that has been crumpled and worked by hand until it achieves a soft, leather-like texture.
+**Momigami (揉み紙):** paper that has been crumpled and worked by hand until it achieves a soft, leather-like texture.
 Used in decorative arts and certain origami techniques.